Consumers spent a lot this holiday — because they expect a great 2018

 “The job market’s done well and people feel they can actually move jobs now — that just kind of snowballed,” said Dwight Johnston, chief economist for the California Credit Union League.
 “It was a good year last year.”

-Although the new 148,000 jobs reported by the BLS on Friday fell below economists’ consensus of 189,000, unemployment remained at 4.1 percent, and labor market observers were especially cheered by rebounds in manufacturing and construction jobs.
+Although the new 148,000 jobs reported by the Bureau of Labor Statistics (BLS) on Friday fell below economists’ consensus of 189,000, unemployment remained at 4.1 percent, and labor market observers were especially cheered by rebounds in manufacturing and construction jobs.

 Related: Holiday spending reaches record highs amid stock market boom